johnfaber2801/Assessment-T1A2/README.md

 ![tabletviewaboutme2](/assets/tablet%20view%20about%20me2.png)

-*note* 2 screenshot added as scroll down needed to explore all the content.
+*note:* 2 screenshot added as scroll down needed to explore all the content.

 #### Desktop